SAP-samples/btp-terraform-samples/released/subaccount_dev_setup/README.md

 - Creation of an SAP BTP subaccount according to the naming convention defined in the variables.tf file
 - Creation of a Cloud Foundry environment within the subaccount in according to the naming convention defined in the variables.tf file
 - Creation of entitlement for the "Alert Notification" service in the subaccount

+You can adapt the rules defined in the [variables.tf](variables.tf) file to your needs.
+In case you want to apply the rules, simply change the values for the variables in the [terraform.tfvars](terraform.tfvars) file.